Sorry We Missed You takes aim at the gig economy | Cult MTL

 I suppose you could say that Ken Loach has never been more relevant.
 An outspoken socialist whose films have almost exclusively been about pointing out the flaws in the system and how those affect the working class, Loach has been making films about the world that surrounds him ever since his beginnings at the BBC.
-Now 83 years old, Loach turns his camera towards the gig economy — an injustice that he perhaps could not have imagined when he was making his first films 50 years ago, but one that seems positively tailored for the Loach take.
+Now 83 years old, Ken Loach turns his camera towards the gig economy with Sorry We Missed You — an injustice that he perhaps could not have imagined when he was making his first films 50 years ago, but one that seems positively tailored for the Loach take.

 Ricky (Kris Hitchen) and his wife Abby (Debbie Honeywood) have been in a state of perpetual struggle since the 2008 economic crash, which wiped out their savings, prevented them from living in the home they had so carefully saved up for and forced them into a series of precarious employment situations.
 Abby, a home-care nurse, is seemingly perpetually on-call to patients that require immediate and absolute attention.
 Ricky struggles from job to job until he finds a potentially decent position as a delivery driver for a third-party company that Amazon and other giants outsource to.
 It’s a pretty enticing offer, except that it means Ricky is considered a freelancer.
 That means he has to either buy his own truck or lease one from the company, which about halves his take-home pay.
 The family’s first move backwards is selling Abby’s in order to pay for the truck.
 This only leads Ricky into a hellish situation: he can never take a day off work to attend to family business (like the constant messes their teenage son finds himself in), and he’s at the mercy of extremely demanding stats and goals.